OSSystems/meta-browser/meta-firefox/README.md

 * openmax: (off by default)
   Enable OpenMAX IL decoder to play H.264 video.
   This features is confirmed only on Renesas RZ/G1.
+Note: it is untested with version 113+.

 * webgl: (off by default)
   Firefox on Linux doesn't enable WebGL against most GPUs by default.
 This option adds a config file to enable it focedly.

-* forbit-multiple-compositors: (off by default)
+* forbid-multiple-compositors: (off by default)
   This option allows to create only one GPU accelerated compositor, second and the following windows will use basic compositors.
 Multiple compositor may cause crash on platforms that doesn't support multiple EGL windows.